-{The proof of Theorem \ref{thm:consistency} is given in Appendix \ref{subsec:proofThm1}.
-This theorem indicates that the posterior from DPM with Gamma, Gaussian and Beta kernels can consistently estimate the true input distributions under some conditions, including the existence of moments and entropy of $F^c$ (or $f^c$), and the boundedness and continuity of $f^c$.
-No assumptions on the analytic forms of $F^c$ and $f^c$ are required for the posterior consistency. } {In Appendix \ref{subsec:proofThm1}, we give examples of posterior consistency on commonly used distributions in simulations, such as normal, logistic, Student's $t$, Cauchy, uniform, triangular, power function, Beta, truncated normal, log-normal, Gamma with shape parameter greater than 2, Weibull with shape parameter greater than 3, log-logistic with shape parameter greater than 2, Pearson Type V and Type VI, Johnson $S_B$, Johnson $S_L$, Johnson $S_U$, by applying Theorem \ref{thm:consistency}, though one of the main motivations for using DPM is to flexibilly model the underlying distribution that does not belong to any known or commonly used distribution families.
+The proof of Theorem \ref{thm:consistency} is given in Supplement \ref{subsec:proofThm1}.
+This theorem indicates that the posterior of DPM with Gamma, Gaussian, and Beta kernels can consistently estimate the true input distributions under some general sufficient conditions, including the existence of moments and entropy of $F^c$ (or $f^c$), and the boundedness and continuity of $f^c$.
+In particular, for DPM with Gamma kernel, the posterior consistency holds if the true density $f^c(x)$ is upper bounded by constant, nonzero and continuous for all $x>0$, with a finite entropy and finite moments of certain order.
+For DPM with Gaussian kernel, the posterior consistency holds if the true density has a finite entropy and finite $\eta$-moment with $\eta\in (0,1)$, thus including heavy-tailed distributions like Cauchy.
+For DPM with Beta kernel, the posterior consistency holds as long as the true density is continuous on the finite interval $[a_1,a_2]$.
+Thus, there is no assumption on the analytic forms of $F^c$ and $f^c$ required for the posterior consistency.

+The posterior consistency in Theorem \ref{thm:consistency} for DPM with Gamma, Gaussian, and Beta kernels applies to a wide range of true distributions.
+In Supplement \ref{subsec:proofThm1}, we give examples of posterior consistency on the standard parametric distributions that are commonly used in simulations, such as normal, logistic, Student's $t$, Cauchy, uniform, triangular, power function, Beta, truncated normal, log-normal, Gamma with shape parameter greater than 2, Weibull with shape parameter greater than 3, log-logistic with shape parameter greater than 2, Pearson Type V and Type VI, Johnson $S_B$, Johnson $S_L$, Johnson $S_U$, by applying Theorem \ref{thm:consistency}, though one of the main motivations for using DPM is to flexibilly model the underlying distribution that does not belong to any standard distribution families.